 This duly happens one Friday evening while there is a rowdy roulette session happening in the garage (behind the closed doors fortunately – but the cars down the lane will have given the game away).

-Two uniformed SAP officers from the Parkview police station knock on the front door and came into the lounge area and start asking questions.
+Two uniformed SAP officers from the Parkview police station knock on the front door and come into the lounge area and start asking questions.
 The noise from the garage can plainly be heard in the background.
 This doesn’t look good for Bryan, for the housemates or for Tyrone.
 However, perhaps because Bryan and Mike had recent military service (in Rhodesia and SA respectively), and the 2 uniformed guys are police reservists, they develop a spirit of empathy towards us, which is helped along by Bryan and Mike giving them a few drinks.
 After about 30 minutes, they say to Mike “well Meneer, there’s nothing much happening here, totsiens man” and leave by the front door!
 Phew, that is a close shave.
 For the next few weeks we cancel a couple of the roulette nights, but after about 2 months we are suffering from some serious ‘party’ overload (and Bryan has some financial losses on the table) that the Friday night roulette evenings are quietly dropped.

 This month we are having yet another housemate leave us.
 This time it’s Maggie, who says she is moving in with her new boyfriend Fairfax, who is a stockbroker in the city.
 Rosie will miss Maggie, because they are always smoking on the outside porch together, and borrowing each other’s cigarettes.
 After the usual few evenings seeing people who want to move in, we decide someone called Marlene Blomerus is perfect for the house.
 She is bright, good fun and slightly reserved with a lovely nature.
 She moves into Maggie’s old room upstairs at the far end of the house, next to Bryan.

 By June, we are still having Bar Nights in the garage on alternate weeks, on a Tuesday night.
 They are always chaotic affairs – loud music, everyone enjoying themselves and all the housemates having a good time behind the bar.
 I get to know all the drinks, like the ever popular Bacardi and coke, and Castle beer and Lion Lager.
 The darts board always gets a workout and the piano in the corner is more for show than go.
 It’s always fun, but often I wonder how some of the people get home on the roads – maybe because the roads are so quiet at 2am when it seems most nights finish up.
-However, there is chaos of another kind one Tuesday night when one of the “patrons’ gets decidedly drunk and fires off a few rounds into the air in the garden.
+However, there is chaos of another kind one Tuesday night when one of the 'patrons’ gets decidedly drunk, pulls out his gun and fires off a few rounds into the air in the garden.
 Mike immediately swings into action with his military training and disarms the guy – firmly but politely – and puts him and his gun in his car where he is seen sleeping it off a few hours later!
 No harm done, and the neighbours are far enough away not to be alarmed by the shots (our nearest neighbour, apart from the communal house Roman, being about 200 yards away).
 At the next night’s dinner table, Mike S. is the voice of reason and suggests we cancel a couple of weeks of Bar Nights to let the situation cool down.
 This appears sensible, as we don’t want another visit from the police.
 Mike is like a wise ‘sage’, having been in the military and one of the long-standing members of the house, and we all listen to his wise counsel with reverence and respect!

 The unrest quickly spreads to other townships, such as Alexandra, where 19 people are killed.
 Many Soweto student leaders are influenced by the ideas of black consciousness at this time.
 Some small groups of student activists are linked to old ANC members and the militant wing of the ANC ‘Umkhonto we Sizwe’.
-ANC underground structures issue pamphlets calling on the community to support students and linking the student struggle to the struggle for national liberation.
+ANC underground organisations issue pamphlets calling on the community to support students and link the student struggle to the struggle for national liberation.
 We realise that South Africa is changing in front of our eyes, and the privileged white society that we are used to is changing forever.